 Which Function is Best for Concatenating Columns in R?

 Naturally, this section will contain my opinion.
-I have not done any optimization testing (e.g., I don’t know which function is the fastest when it comes to combining columns in R).
-That said, although all of the functions used in this post are simple to use I prefer the unite() function.
+I have not done any optimization testing (e.g., I do not know which function is the fastest for combining columns in R).
+Although all of the functions used in this post are simple, I prefer the unite() function.
 Why?
-Well, together with the piping operator I think it makes the column very readable.
-It is, as well, very handy to use unite() if you are going to concatenate multiple columns in R. As you may have noticed, in the examples above, we can use “:” when combining columns.
+Well, together with the piping operator, I think it makes the column very readable.
+It is also convenient to use unite() if you are going to concatenate multiple columns in R. As you may have noticed, in the examples above, we can use “:” when combining columns.
 This means that we can merge multiple columns from the first column (i.e., left of the column sign) to the last column (i.e., right of the “:”).
-This is pretty neat and will definitely save some space in your code and make it easier to read!
+This is pretty neat, saving some space in your code and making it easier to read!

 Conclusion

-Hope you learned something!
+I hope you learned something!
 If you did, please leave a comment below, share on your social media, include a link to the post on your projects (e.g., blog posts, articles, reports), or become a Patreon:

 R Resources